-School-Based Health Services must be included in the child’s Individual Education Plan (IEP).
+School-Based Health Services must be included in the child’s individual education plan.

-Kentucky Medicaid provides coverage for FDA-approved tobacco cessation products and any counseling you may need.
-Also, the Kentucky Department for Public Health provides tobacco cessation programs.
-Some are provided in your county by the local health department.
+Kentucky Medicaid provides coverage for FDA-approved tobacco cessation products and counseling.
+The Kentucky Department for Public Health also provides tobacco cessation programs, some of which are provided by local health departments.

-Kentucky currently offers 5 Medicaid Waivers.
-These 1915(c) waivers allow Kentucky to "waive" certain Medicaid requirements and provide long-term care services and supports in a member’s home or community, rather than in an institutional setting.
+Kentucky currently offers five Medicaid waivers.
+These 1915(c) waivers allow Kentucky to decline certain Medicaid requirements and provide long-term care services and supports in a member’s home or community rather than an institutional setting.

-HANDS is a program operated by the Department for Public Health and is a voluntary home visitation program for any new or expectant parents.
+HANDS is administered by the Department for Public Health as a voluntary home visitation program for new or expectant parents.
 HANDS supports families as they build healthy, safe environments for the optimal growth and development of children.

-If you are pregnant, recently had a baby, are breastfeeding or have a child younger than 5 years of age, the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) could help you.
-This program is also operated by the Department for Public Health.
+If you are pregnant, recently had a baby, are breastfeeding or have a child younger than 5 WIC could help you.
+This program also is administered by the Department for Public Health.

-First Steps is a statewide early intervention system that is operated through the Department for Public Health and provides services to children with developmental disabilities from birth to age 3 and their families.
+First Steps is a statewide early intervention program administered through the Department for Public Health providing services to children with developmental disabilities from birth to age 3 and their families.

-The Kentucky Colon Cancer Prevention Program is operated by the Department for Public Health.
-It is a population-based health initiative to reduce new cases of colon cancer, along with associated disability and death, with the involvement of state, regional and local health professionals.
+The Kentucky Colon Cancer Prevention Program is administered by the Department for Public Health.
+It is a population-based health initiative to reduce new cases of colon cancer and associated disability and death with the involvement of state, regional and local health professionals.